revaturelabs/interviewquestions/Multithreading/Threads.md

 <blockquote>

 Multithreading allows the program to run continuously even if a part of it is blocked.
 It improves performance as compared to traditional parallel programs that use multiple processes.
 It allows to write effective programs that utilize maximum CPU time.It improves the responsiveness of complex applications or programs.
 It increases use of CPU resources and reduce costs of maintenance.
 It saves time and parallelism tasks.
-If an exception occurs in a single thread, it will not affect other threads as threads are independent.
+If an exception occurs in a single thread, it will not affect other threads, as threads are independent.
 It requires less resource-intensive than executing multiple processes at the same time.

 </blockquote>